sasa-solutions/yr_weather/README.md

 However, their API isn't the simplest to understand.
 And I missed their documentation - if it exists.

 I built a script that provides the necessary guidance to my irrigation system.
 And then, subsequently, migrated the script to this gem.
-The README in that  repo details my analysis and exploration.
+The README in [here](https://github.com/renenw/yr_parser) details my analysis and exploration.